omsmith/small-commits-workshop/docs/slides.md

 ---

-# Some Techniques
+# Carl's Favourite Techniques

+I like to separate the following out into their own PRs:

-* Add new tests to existing code
+* Adding new tests to existing code
+  * Ask: Can I improve test coverage without other changes?
-  * This is safer if you don't change production code
+* Refactoring existing production code
-* Refactor existing production code
+  * Ask: Can I refactor the existing code to make the next change easier?
-  * This is afer if you don't change test code or functionality
-* Add a new class, method, or property
+* Adding a new class, method, or property without using it
-  * Test it, but don't use it
+  * Ask: Can I add some new code by itself?
-* Functional changes
+* Changing functionality
-  * This is safer if the only test changes are for the new/altered functionality
+  * Ask: What's the smallest change I can make to add/alter the functionality?
+  * Ask: Could I add new code first to make this change smaller?
+  * Ask: Could I refactor first to make this change smaller?
+  * Ask: Could I make an ugly-but-small change now, and refactor afterwards?

 ---